Code of Conduct 2022

 - An issuer may be added to a Restricted List for many reasons, including, for example, if Morgan Stanley is a financial advisor in the context of an announced proposed merger or an announced underwriter of the issuer’s securities.

 - If an issuer is on a Restricted List, employee trading, principal trading and solicitation of client transactions in securities of that issuer are generally limited or prohibited.
-In addition, when an issuer is placed on a Restricted List, generally research, or other communications related to the issuer’s securities, may not be distributed, republished or communicated to clients.
+In addition, research or other communications related to the issuer’s securities generally may not be distributed, republished or communicated to clients.

 - The Firm Restricted List contains restrictions applicable to Firm employees (other than Wealth Management employees who are subject to the Wealth Management Restricted List).
 There are separate Restricted Lists for certain businesses, such as the Equity Sales and Trading Restricted List.
 Restricted Lists are accessible to Firm personnel here but may not be distributed outside the Firm.